ArnaudBelcour/bigecyhmm/README.md

 # bigecyhmm: Biogeochemical cycle HMMs search

-This is a package to search for genes associated with biogeaochemical cycles in protein sequence fasta files.
+This is a package to search for genes associated with biogeochemical cycles in protein sequence fasta files.
 The HMMs come from METABOLIC article, KEGG, PFAM, TIGR.

 ## Depedencies

-I develop bigecyhmm to be as minimalist as possible so it requires only:
+bigecyhmm is developed to be as minimalist as possible.
+It requires:

 - [PyHMMER](https://github.com/althonos/pyhmmer): to perform HMM search.
 - [Pillow](https://github.com/python-pillow/Pillow): to create biogeochemical cycle diagrams.